ajkeamy/Clustering-Germ-Layers/README.md

     **WARNING**:  If there is an outer directory used by tar_dir and maf_dir and it is not created before running downloadData, the code will break.
     - In the param_config.json example, the testdata directory must be made in advance.
 However, the individual directories of tar_dir and maf_dir will be made through the code if they do not already exist.

+- manual_csv_files \
+    CSV file names that hold the location of the desired files to be downloaded.
+If new pattern is given in command line, this is overridden by CSVs found using that pattern.
+However, these CSVs found using the pattern are still subject to matching the download_inds.